iainnash/gwei-slim-erc721/README.md

 However, there is no need to re-deploy the base contract since it is aware of this new ownership pattern.

+## How do I get started?

+1. Clone this repo
+2. Update your desired ChildNFT class
+3. Delete all unused ChildNFT examples and deployments
+4. Add address to deployed base ERC721Base to `hardhat.config.ts`
+4. `hardhat deploy --network rinkeby --tags ChildNFT`

 ## Features

 Things you now can get for no additional gas when writing your own NFT contracts: